Strong winds could cause tree damage

 FAYETTEVILLE, Ark.
 (KNWA/KFTA) — The strong winds and rain coming into Northwest Arkansas could be dangerous for your home and property.

-Owner of Tree Doctor of Arkansas, Trey Austin Goocher, said you’ll want to take a look up at the trees nearby your home.
+Owner of Tree Doctor of Arkansas, Trey Austin Goocher, said residents will want to take a look up at the trees nearby their home.

 “The potential danger of limbs being stuck up in trees, that’s the most ideal dangerous circumstance that could happen,” Goocher said.